open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

   adding resource kustomize.ocm.fluxcd.io: "name"="manifests","version"="<componentversion>"...
 ```

-This should have created a folder called `transport-archive`.
+This will create a folder called `component-archive`.
 The structure of that should look something like this:
 ```
 tree .
 .